Dark streaks and algae on your Charleston roof — what they mean and what to do

 What to Expect

-Submit your request describing what you are seeing and where on the roof the staining is concentrated
+Submit your request describing where the staining is and the approximate roof age

 We review the situation and route your request to a local roofing professional in Charleston

-A qualified contractor follows up to assess the staining, shingle condition, and recommend next steps
+A qualified contractor follows up to assess the staining, shingle condition, and next steps

 Frequently asked questions

-Can I just pressure wash the streaks off my roof?
+Can I just pressure wash the streaks off?

-Pressure washing is not recommended on asphalt shingles — the force strips granules that cannot be replaced and can void manufacturer warranties.
-Soft-wash treatment with a low-pressure algaecide solution is the appropriate method for asphalt shingles.
-It addresses the active organism without damaging the shingle surface.
-An inspection will also tell you whether the shingle condition warrants treatment or whether the roof is already near the end of its service life.
+Pressure washing is not recommended on asphalt shingles — the force strips granules and can void manufacturer warranties.
+Soft-wash treatment with a low-pressure algaecide solution is the correct method for asphalt shingles.
+An inspection will also tell you whether the shingle condition warrants treatment or whether the roof is already near end-of-life.

-Are the dark streaks hurting the roof or just ugly?
+Are the dark streaks hurting the roof or just cosmetic?

 Both.
-Active Gloeocapsa magma growth consumes limestone granules in the shingle surface as part of its lifecycle.
-Granule loss accelerates UV exposure of the underlying asphalt, which is the beginning of the degradation process that leads to brittle, cracking shingles.
-In Charleston's climate, algae on shingles is not just a cosmetic issue — it is a slow but real shortener of roof lifespan.
+Active Gloeocapsa magma growth consumes limestone granules as part of its lifecycle.
+Granule loss accelerates UV exposure of the underlying asphalt — the beginning of the degradation process that leads to brittle, cracking shingles.
+In Charleston's climate, algae on shingles is a real life-shortener, not just an aesthetic issue.